mutantmonkey/geschenkerbauer/README.md

 # geschenkerbauer

-A tool to build Arch packages using Docker.
+Tools to build Arch packages and maintain a third-party Arch repository.

 ## Usage
 Just run `build_pkgtree.py` in the same directory as the Arch package you'd